A Guide to Court-Ordered Online Courses in Texas

 Weapon Safety Course in Texas

-A Weapon Safety Course in Texas is generally ordered when a case involves improper handling, storage, or use of a weapon.
+A Weapon Safety Course is generally ordered when a case involves improper handling, storage, or use of a weapon.
 It's built for both first-time weapon owners and people fulfilling a legal requirement.

 What the Course Typically Covers